Darana-Henry/learning-reservoir/learn-leadership/leader-actions.md

     - **Saying No**
       - Saying no is powerful, but do it tactfully.
       - Avoid overburdening yourself with busy work, and focus on meaningful work when available.
+- **Thinking Strategically, Acting Tactically**
+    - **Thinking Strategically** - Understand the context and reasons behind the technology.
+The more you comprehend, the easier it is to build and test effectively.
+    - **Acting Tactically** - Draw up a detailed plan to completion, share it, get it reviewed, and make adjustments along the way.
+Sharing the plan makes it easier for others to see the progress and direction.
+- **Avoiding Overcommitment**
+    - Always give yourself buffer time to learn, fail, and regroup.
+Overpromising often leads to under-delivering.

 *Note: This is a growing list.*